 Law of diminishing returns - a law affirming that to continue after a certain level of performance has been reached will result in a decline in effectiveness.

 When I sit down to write first thing in the morning, I can pump out 1,000 words effortlessly.
-But if I take the same amount of time at the end of the day, after my job duties are fulfilled, teenagers fed, kitchen cleaned, dog walked, etc., it takes me at least twice as long… that is, if I can manage to stay awake.
+But if I take the same amount of time at the end of the day, after my job duties are fulfilled, family fed, kitchen cleaned, dog walked, etc., it takes me at least twice as long… that is, if I can manage to stay awake.

 This reminds me of when I was preparing for my first black belt.
 I went to one of our master’s dojos to train with college students in an effort to ready myself for battle.
 After 90 minutes of an intense workout, I was told to spar a 3rd degree black belt.
 I knew I was exhausted (not to mention I’m old enough to be his mother), but I am one stubborn chick, so I fought.